Network assortativity and distance-preserving surrogates

 Let’s visualize the structural connectivity matrix.
 This shows the weighted connections between all pairs of brain regions:

-<matplotlib.colorbar.Colorbar object at 0x7f94157a5190>
+<matplotlib.colorbar.Colorbar object at 0x7f948643a810>

-from netneurotools.interface import parcels_to_vertices
+from netneurotools.plotting import pv_plot_parcellated_data

 Please cite the following papers if you are using this function: